 In an offline Max Raid Battle, it's easy to just ignore what your partners are doing and let them deal minor damage while you Dynamax and take the lead.
 In an online Max Raid, however, teamwork and cooperation are keys for a successful Raid.

 Remember that only one of the team members is allowed to Dynamax, so the members of the team should think about who is the best choice to Dynamax, when they should Dynamax, and what order they will attack in so they can support the Dynamaxed Pokemon effectively.
+The usual choice is the Pokemon who has the hardest-hitting move that takes advantage of the Dynmaxed Pokemon's type weakness.

 The Pokemon you will be facing will be in a Dynamax (or sometimes Gigantamax) form all throughout the battle.
 Max Moves and G-Max Moves have status effects which, unlike most regular moves, will occur 100% of the time.
 For example, the Pokemon can deal damage and boost its stats or lower yours, or change the weather in their favor.